-A. Contractor's Obligations upon Contract Activation of Contract are:
+A. Contractor's Obligations

-- 1. From the activation date for the duration of this Agreement, the Contractor shall furnish all Emergency Ambulance Services for the entire population of Columbia County, Florida, including all incorporated areas of the City of Lake City and The Town of Fort White. - 2.
+- 1. The Contractor shall furnish all Emergency Ambulance Services for the entire population of Columbia County, Florida, including all incorporated areas of the City of Lake City and The Town of Fort White. - 2.
 The Contractor shall be the County's exclusive Emergency Ambulance Contractor. - 3.
 All Contract Ambulance services shall be provided at the EMT-Paramedic level unless otherwise authorized by the medical director. - 4.
-The Contractor understands and agrees that fluctuations in demand for EMS response to Emergency Calls will require adequate units to meet the response time requirements established by this Agreement. - 5.
-This Agreement shall be construed to exclude any other operator with a County issued COPCN from engaging in Emergency Operations within the County except when the Contractor is unable to provide a responding unit, ("Level Zero") at which time the County may call any other provider to respond. - 6.
-The Contractor shall furnish stand-by coverage of all structure fires. - 7.
-Once activated, the contractor will need a 30-day ramp-up period to fully mobilize resources effectively.
-No penalties will be assessed for this 30-day period.
+The Contractor understands and agrees that fluctuations in demand for EMS response to Emergency Calls will require adequate units to meet the response time requirements established by this Agreement.

+- 5. This Agreement shall be construed to exclude any other operator with a County issued COPCN from engaging in Emergency Operations within the County except when the Contractor is unable to provide a responding unit, ("Level Zero") at which time the County may call any other provider to respond. - 6.
+The Contractor shall furnish stand-by coverage of all structure fires.